tiffbogich/plom.io/README.md

 PLoM.io: Toward Social Modeling
 ===============================

-In a hurry: check the [presentation](http://plom.github.com/plom.io)
+For a quick summary, check the [presentation](http://plom.github.com/plom.io)

-Presenting the results of a modeling work to other modelers, data-providers, decision makers, or citizens often leads to the same
+Presenting the results of a model to other modelers, data-providers, decision-makers, or citizens often leads to the same
 reaction: a lot of questions about how the results would have differed if some of the hypotheses were altered.
-For instance, in epidemiology some people might wonder what the results would have been had the modelers included an exposed class to their models, or whether a control policy would have been more efficient if a treatment was used instead of a vaccine.
+For instance, in epidemiology some people might wonder what the results would have been had the modelers included an exposed class in their models, or whether a control policy would have been more efficient if a treatment was used instead of a vaccine.

-All these questions can be answered by customizing the original model.
+All of these questions can be answered by customizing the original model.
 One could argue that this should be a relatively easy task.
 However if you take a modeling paper (even if the source code is available) and try to add these new features to the model, you will